MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/setup/queue-viewer-error-when-viewing-messages.md

 ---
-title: Critical error when you try to view queue messages in Queue Viewer
+title: Error when you try to view queue messages in Queue Viewer
-description: Resolves an issue in which Queue Viewer returns a critical error when you try to view queue messages.
+description: Resolves an issue in which Queue Viewer returns an error when you try to view queue messages.
 author: v-trisshores
 ms.author: v-trisshores
 manager: dcscontentpm